microsoft/teams-powerapps-app-templates/Area Inspection/Documentation/howToUse.md

 > [!NOTE]
 > Before you can use this app, you may be asked for your permissions to use the connection.
 More information: [Allow connections in sample apps](use-sample-apps-from-teams-store.md#step-1---allow-connections)

-## Prerequisites

-Before using this app:

-1. Install the app.
-2. Set up the app for the first use.

-For details about the above steps, go to [Use sample apps from the Teams store](use-sample-apps-from-teams-store.md).

 ## Label setup

 The labels describing the items being inspected and their associated types can